newjersey/navigator.business.nj.gov/content/src/fundings/research-with-nj.md

 ---
 ## Eligibility

-All industries are welcome to explore this resource, but it may be particularly useful for technology, life sciences, and other high-wage, high-growth innovation-focused sectors
+All industries are welcome to explore this resource, but it may be particularly useful for technology, life sciences, and other high-wage, high-growth innovation-focused sectors.

 :::callout{ showHeader="true" headerText="Benefits" showIcon="false" calloutType="conditional" }